Innovix-Matrix-Systems/ims-pocketbase-baas-starter/docs/README.md

 - Creating custom route handlers and registration following the new consistent pattern
 - Route organization and file structure with array-based configuration
-- Integration with Swagger documentation
+- Integration with API documentation
 - Authentication and middleware integration
 - Request/response handling and validation
 - Testing custom routes and error handling